 - Well-balanced flavor profile.
 Like many Thai dishes, this soup is a balance of salty, sweet, sour, bitter, and umami flavors.

-- Ready in 30 minutes from start-to-finish.
-This delicious Thai Coconut Chicken Soup is quick and easy to make, which makes it perfect for a weeknight meal!
+- Ready in 30 minutes from start–to-finish.
+This delicious Thai coconut chicken soup is quick and easy to make, which makes it perfect for a weeknight meal!

-Tom Kha Gai Recipe
+Tom Kha Gai Ingredients and Substitutions

-- Boneless skinless chicken breasts
+- Boneless skinless chicken breasts – Or you can use boneless, skinless chicken thighs.

 - Prepare the other aromatics; peel and crush the garlic, peel and grate the galangal (or ginger), mince the shallot, and thinly slice the chilies.